tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
 `req_options` | (Optional) You can pass in a request object to specify view filters to be applied when the CSV data is generated.
+You can also specify the maxage of the cached view data on server, which is cached for 240 minutes by default.
 See [CSVRequestOptions class](#csvrequestoptions-class) for more details.

 **Exceptions**